 Additionally, when you set the price too high, you increase the chances of the house taking longer to sell, and experiencing price cuts along the way.
 Price cuts can also be a warning sign to buyers because it can make the seller look desperate.

 Understand current market value, consider the information you obtained in your appraisal, and talk with your real estate agent to determine the best price to sell your home fast.
-Read Here
+Read More About Setting the Asking Price Here

 Market Your Listing